ASHFAK-V-A/ASHFAK-V-A/README.md

 - 👀 I’m interested in learning new knowledg in my related field
 - 👨‍💻 I’m currently learning full stack developement
 - 👨‍💻 ask me about front-end and back-end
-- 📫 How to reach me  LinkedIn
+- 📫 How to reach me
 https://www.linkedin.com/in/ashfak-backer-680263251